ihh/zoogas/README.txt

 You have a few other tools, too:
 If the animals get out of hand, use the acid spray (D).
 Kinda cruel though.
-Folk say they like the perfume (F), but y'ask me, they horny enough without it.
+They like the perfume (F), but don't use it outside the cages: it stinks up the place.
 Keep your hands off the mutator gas (G), that ain't for newbies like you!

 You can track your population balances down the bottom of the screen.